calestini/retrosheet/README.md

 # retrosheet

-Project to parse retrosheet baseball data in python
+A project to parse [retrosheet](https://www.retrosheet.org/game.htm) baseball data in python

+ - Documentation on the play datasets can be found [here](https://www.retrosheet.org/datause.txt)